-- What are some of the financial barriers that you’ve observed the African American community face?
+- What are some of the financial barriers that you’ve observed the Black community face?

-- What are some tips to help African Americans build wealth?
+- What are some tips to help Black Americans build wealth?

-- What are some ways African Americans can improve their financial literacy?
+- What are some ways Black Americans can improve their financial literacy?
 Are there any specific resources that you recommend?

-- Stats show that African Americans suffer from high delinquency of student loans.
+- Stats show that Black Americans suffer from high delinquency of student loans.
 Can you offer any advice on how to manage student loans?

-- Historically, housing discrimination has stunted African American’s building of wealth.
+- Historically, housing discrimination has stunted Black Americans’ building of wealth.
 What can a prospective homebuyer or renter do to protect themselves?

 Financial Coach, Insurance Agent, & Managing Broker for Quality Professional Management, Inc

 Professor of Marketing and Moore Research Fellow, University of South Carolina

 Assistant Professor of Marketing, Marshall School of Business, University of Southern California

 Many resources are available to help you achieve financial wellness, like programs that improve finance education and provide scholarships and mortgage financing assistance.
 These organizations can help you get on the path to success.